kenohori/my-website/_posts/2016-05-18-configuring-cgal-with-qt5-and-qglviewer-on-mac.md

 <img src="{{ site.baseurl }}/img/blog/cmake.png" class="img-responsive center-block" alt="New project in Xcode">

+**Update 27 Jul 2016**: Added instructions to symlink Qt5's `mkspecs` and `plugins`, and a note about `cmake-gui`.

 ---

 [^1]: Ideally, it should be possible to compile CGAL with an unlinked Qt5 using `-L/usr/local/opt/qt5/lib` and `-I/usr/local/opt/qt5/include`.
 However, this doesn't work for me.
 Please let me know if you manage to get this working.
+[^2]: Thanks to stephane-lb in <https://github.com/Homebrew/legacy-homebrew/issues/29938> for the tip.
+This might be solvable using CMake's Qt paths, but alas I couldn't get them to work.
-[^2]: Or better yet, make a branch of the formula and change it there.
+[^3]: Or better yet, make a branch of the formula and change it there.
+[^4]: Rather annoyingly, Homebrew's CMake package doesn't include its GUI.
+So you might want want to install the official .pkg version (which causes no compatibility issues with Homebrew) or use the command line `cmake` with the appropriate `-D` parameters.